 These soft & chewy snickerdoodle cookies are full of pumpkin, white chocolate, and cinnamon sugar.
 You’re going to want a batch lying around for those chilly fall days.
 Warning: they disappear quickly!

 Anyway.
-I finally cracked the “chewy pumpkin cookie” code and made about 1,000 batches of my chewy pumpkin chocolate chip cookies last year.
-So this year, I swapped chocolate chips for white chocolate chips, coated them in cinnamon-sugar, and dubbed these crinkly little pumpkin cookies the best darn snickerdoodles in the world.
+I finally cracked the “chewy pumpkin cookie code” and absolutely love my chewy pumpkin chocolate chip cookies.
+But now let’s swap chocolate chips for white chocolate chips, coat them in cinnamon-sugar, and call them the best pumpkin snickerdoodles in the world!

 These cookies are everything you love about snickerdoodle cookies, cozy fall afternoons, and pumpkin pie all wrapped into one.
 And the addition of sweet and creamy white chocolate put them completely over the top.
 I find their pumpkin flavor is more pronounced on day 2.
 Similar to how banana bread’s flavor is more developed on the 2nd day.
 These cookies just get better with time – if they last that long!